TundzhayDzhansaz/TundzhayDzhansaz/README.md

 ### Hi there, I'm @TundzhayDzhansaz(@Devinsomnia)👋

-## I'm a Computer Engineer, not a Developer!!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects (SwiftUI | UIKit)
 - ⚡ Fun fact: I love to travel and discover new gems